 It could be the best possible move for the ailing social media platform, with user numbers stagnating on the platform and those who were once active are logging on less often.

 Read our recent Q&A with contentgroup’s social media buff, Lydia Stevens, about Twitter’s desperate struggle to cling to relevance and what it means for content communication strategy.

 Some people are saying Twitter is becoming less relevant when it comes to successful content communication.
 Why?

-It’s interesting because when people think about social media they think Facebook and Twitter.
+It’s interesting because when people think about social media they think of Facebook and Twitter.
 But actually, Twitter is now the ninth most popular social media platform in Australia.
 The idea that Twitter is a vital social media tool remains, but it’s actually not in terms of its user base.
-So there’s three million Australians who use Twitter every month.
+So there are three million Australians who use Twitter every month.
 And that’s really been stagnant for about two years now.
 When you compare that to 17 million Australians using Facebook every month obviously it’s a pretty big sort of divide.

 What are some of the reasons for this apparent decline in users?

 I think people are over the 140 character limit.
 Also, Twitter hasn’t changed at all.
 If you look at platforms like Facebook they’re constantly bringing out new features, new functionalities.
 Twitter just isn’t.

 Another key thing is that Twitter failed to live up to their purpose, it claimed to be an interactive platform and a fantastic place to have a conversation.
 There are two key problems here.
 Firstly, the lifespan of a tweet – if a user isn’t online within five or ten minutes of a tweet being posted they miss it.
 Secondly, online abuse is rampant on Twitter.

 So if Twitter is becoming less useful, user numbers are stagnating as well as how often people actually use their Twitter account, what does that mean for businesses and governments who would use Twitter as an actual tool for communication?